 Navigate the Amazon River, the longest and fast-flowing in the world, enjoy the gastronomic diversity of three countries.
 Immerse yourself in the beautiful beaches of the Caribbean Sea and connect with ancestral medicine and indigenous wisdom.

 COLOMBIA - PERÚ - BRAZIL

-Entering this territory and getting to know its dynamic is an enriching adventure that takes us into the jungle, to learn its ways of life, culture, cuisine, and the beat knowledge and ancestral wisdom.
+Exploring this region and immersing oneself in its dynamics is a rewarding adventure that leads us deep into the jungle to learn about its way of life, culture, cuisine, and the invaluable knowledge and ancestral wisdom it holds.

 Following a special night in the middle of the jungle, surrounded by its interesting sounds, we’ll enjoy a very good breakfast and hike to a Maloca (indigenous sacred house) to get to know from up close different methods and processes implemented by the indigenous people Tikuna, Yucuna and Uitoto.
 We’ll spend the entire day with them, learning about the process for the mambe as an extraction of coca leaf, a plan weaving workshop, natural tattoos made with achiote and jagua, and traditional indigenous dance, we’ll also enjoy a traditional lunch cooked by our hosts, and during the afternoon, we’ll sail on the Amazon River to the Marasha reservoir on Peruvian land.
 At night we’ll sail around the lake looking for crocodiles and alligators to later enjoy dinner and a good night sleep.

 Following a good night on the Marasha lake’s shore, we’ll hike for half an hour to visit a gigantic tree and bask in its